RemonSinnema/awe/README.md

-# awe
+# AWE
-Awesome Writing Environment (AWE) is for authors what an Integrated Development Environment is for programmers.
+_Awesome Writing Environment_ (AWE) is for authors what an Integrated Development Environment is for programmers: a one-stop place where they can be productive and creative.